Successfully integrating AI in industry

 Strategy development

-Our Data Thinking workshops help you develop tailor-made data products.
-In these sessions, you will work with our digital designers, data scientists and thought leaders to develop concrete next steps and roadmaps for your AI initiatives to effectively support your business goals.
-These workshops, which are customised based on a preliminary discussion, last two to three days.
-They can take place in our facilitator rooms, remotely or directly at your premises to ensure optimal collaboration.
+Our Data Thinking Workshops help you develop customized data products.
+In these sessions, you will work with our digital designers, data scientists, and thought leaders to develop concrete next steps and roadmaps for your AI initiatives to effectively support your business goals.
+These workshops, which are individually tailored based on a preliminary discussion, last two to three days.
+They can take place in our facilitator rooms, remotely, or directly at your location to ensure optimal collaboration.

 Use of cognitive services

-In a proof of concept, i.e. practical preliminary tests, we work with you to determine whether special intelligent services – known as cognitive services – are tailored to the needs of your company.
+In proofs of concept, i.e., practical preliminary tests, we work with you to determine whether specific intelligent services—known as cognitive services—are suited to your company's needs.
 Together, we define what constitutes a satisfactory result.
-We then carry out tests with real data to evaluate the performance of these services.
-This enables us to quickly and reliably determine whether the tested services are suitable for your use cases.
+We then conduct tests using real data to evaluate the performance of these services.
+This allows us to quickly and reliably determine whether the tested services are suitable for your use cases.

 Conducting a maturity assessment

-As part of the maturity assessment, we evaluate the level of maturity of your organisation in terms of processes, data and tools.
+As part of the maturity assessment, we evaluate the maturity level of your organization in terms of processes, data, and tools.
 Together with you, we will design measures to improve your data infrastructure and develop a targeted data strategy.
-We will, of course, show you best practices and work with you to identify the top initiatives in your company.
+Of course, we will show you best practices and work with you to identify the top initiatives in your company.

-Some AI methods are particularly well suited to building platforms that can be used across industries and in different business units.
-One example is knowledge management systems, which enable language-based access to internal company data.
-Learn how your company can benefit from building AI-driven platforms, and how these platforms facilitate the integration and scaling of AI applications.
+Some AI methods are particularly well suited for building platforms that can be used across industries and in different business units.
+One example of this is knowledge management systems that enable voice-based access to internal company data.
+Learn how your company can benefit from building AI-driven platforms and how these platforms facilitate the integration and scaling of AI applications.

 Understand the importance of machine learning operations (ML-Ops) for the success of your AI projects.
-We show you how ML-Ops can optimise the entire machine learning lifecycle, from data processing to model deployment.
+We'll show you how ML-Ops can optimize the entire machine learning lifecycle, from data processing to model deployment.

 Would you like advice on the topic of ‘AI in industry’?